An official website of the United States government

 “My Air Force story is one of resiliency.
 What I mean by that is, becoming an American Airman saved my life!
 I wasn’t necessarily on a good path when I was a senior in high school.
 My mother worked in a cotton mill, and my dad worked in a plant making air compressors.
 All of my buddies were getting

-• Master Sgt.
+• Voices of the VaANG: Master Sgt.
 Angela Wilson

 “When I graduated [in 2008], I made history as the oldest person to ever graduate Air Force basic training.
 I had my 40th birthday while we were at Warrior Week.
 So, of course we’re all marching out there and the whole flight is saying ‘happy birthday!’
 It was really a nice, kind of tear-jerker

-• Staff Sgt.
+• Voices of the VaANG: Staff Sgt.
 Lisa Williams

 “I ended up in the Navy after graduating with my first master’s degree during the recession.
 When I got out, it was difficult finding work because my job in the Navy was very specific to Aegis ships.
 A degree in mental health and experience in the Aegis computer network didn’t give me a lot to go

-• Senior Airman Gabrielle Yates
+• Voices of the VaANG: Senior Airman Gabrielle Yates

 “It could just be the way I grew up.
 My mom is a single mom, and I tell you, the woman can do anything she wants.
 She literally learned how to tile our living room floor because she didn’t want to pay someone to do it.
 She re-shingled the roof, she repaved the driveway.
 She always said ‘why would I